 Paleo

-There are many types of paleo diets.
+There are several variations of the paleo diet.

-- Dairy (some versions permit it)
+- Dairy (though some versions allow it)

-- Legumes: beans, peanuts, hummus, etc
+- Legumes (e.g., beans, peanuts, hummus)

 - Refined sugars